poojab2813/Machine-Learning-Based-Renewable-Energy-Sources-Optimization/README.md

 - **Actionable Insights**:
   - Key drivers of electricity load identified as `Temperature`, `Renewables`, and `Imports`.
   - Suggested strategies like energy storage systems and demand-side management to mitigate curtailment.

-### **Impact**
-This project highlights the transformative potential of machine learning in creating resilient, efficient, and sustainable energy grids.
-By predicting energy demand, understanding risks, and minimizing wastage, it contributes to a cleaner and smarter energy future.

 ## Data Collection and Cleaning